DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Implementation

 \subsection{Initial Randomization}

-The initial randomization is particularly challenging since the adversary knows the initial memory layout of an enclave. \Cref{fig:memorylayout} shows the entire memory layout of an enclave with \abbrev.
-If we used standard write operations to copy data from the initial data section $l_0$ to the randomized section $l_x$, the adversary would be able to learn the randomized layout.
-Copying the data would lead to a memory access trace with alternating accesses to $l_0$ and $l_x$ (each value is read from $l_0$ and written to its randomized location in $l_x$), so the adversary would learn for each position in $l_x$ which element from $l_0$ was copied there.
+The initial randomization is particularly challenging since the adversary knows the initial memory layout of an enclave.
+If we used standard write operations to copy data from the initial data section $L_0$ to the randomized section $L_1$, the adversary would be able to learn the randomized layout.

 In \abbrev we use non-temporal write instructions to tackle this problem~\cite{Intel-manual}.
 Non-temporal write instructions provide the processor with the meta-information that the data will not be used again soon by the program and it is not necessary to store them in the cache.
-On current Intel processors memory write operations using this instruction immediately affect the DRAM and are not buffered in the CPU's cache.\footnote{We verified this behavior on our Skylake test system by issuing a non-temporal write instruction followed by a read from the same cache line, and verifying that the read generates a cache miss on all three cache levels.} This means the write operations do not cause the written data to be added in the CPU cache and are therefore invisible to the adversary.
-He only observes consecutive accesses to the initial data section of the enclave $l_0$.
+On current Intel processors memory write operations using this instruction immediately affect the DRAM and are not buffered in the CPU's cache,\footnote{We verified this behavior on a Skylake test system by issuing a non-temporal write followed by a read from the same cache line, and verifying that the read generates a cache miss on all three cache levels.} i.e., they are invisible to the adversary.
+Page-granularity side-channels information is hidden by accessing all heap memory pages for each block.

-The secret keys we need as input to our random permutation are generated by the hardware random number generator from \emph{inside} the enclave.
+The secret keys we need as input to our random permutation are generated by the hardware random number generator \emph{inside} the enclave.
 We use $\mathtt{rdseed}$ to obtain true random numbers from the CPU~\cite{Intel-manual}.
-This way the adversary cannot influence or obtain the secret key used by \abbrev.
+This way the adversary cannot influence or obtain the secret key.

-The stack of an enclave is not randomized (cf. \Cref{fig:memorylayout}), however, with \abbrev it only holds data elements that are smaller than a cache line.
-Large data objects, like arrays, are allocated on the heap and accessed by dereferencing a pointer placed on the stack.
-This prevents data leakage through secret-dependent access within those data objects.